Sophie-Louise Dann

-Sophie-Louise Dann (born 1969) is a British actress, best known for her work in musical theatre.
+Sophie-Louise Dann (born 1969) is an English actress, best known for her work in musical theatre.

 Career

 Dann trained at Arts Educational Schools, London.
 She appeared in minor roles in the films My Summer with Des (1998) and The Phantom of the Opera (2004).

 In 2010, Dann played the role of Diana Divane in the new musical Lend Me a Tenor at the Theatre Royal, Plymouth.
 The production subsequently transferred to the West End in June 2011 in which Dann reprised her role.
 She received great acclaim for her performance, with Michael Billington writing "Sophie-Louise Dann seizes her moment and gives wonderfully over-the-top potted parodies of Tosca, Violetta and Carmen, while hugging the walls and clawing the furniture in the manner of an old-style soprano".
 She was nominated for the Laurence Olivier Award for Best Performance in a Supporting Role in a Musical.